GSA/automate.fedramp.gov/content/documentation/sar/4-sar-template-to-oscal-mapping.md

 Within the observation assembly, provide a justification for the risk adjustment.
 This must have a conformity tag with a value of
 \"risk-adjustment\".
 Typically, the observation method is set to EXAMINE; however, another method may be identified if more appropriate.

-Use facet fields to adjust risk by lowering either likelihood, impact, or both.
+Use facet fields to adjust risk by lowering likelihood, impact, or both.
 Within the facet fields, set a prop with the name "state" to indicate whether this is an "initial" or "adjusted" risk metric.

-Finally, mitigating-factor assemblies.
-One describing each mitigating factor.
+Finally, add mitigating-factor assemblies, one describing each mitigating factor.
 If an SSP implementation statement describes the mitigating factor, link to it using the implementation-uuid flag.

 {{<callout>}}
 **Using the Common Vulnerability Scoring System (CVSS)**